scionsamurai/Pandas-tkinter-excel/README.md

 ![FP_Headers](https://github.com/scionsamurai/Pandas-tkinter-excel/blob/Test/pics/FP_Headers.png)

-If you selected "Results within Column" then you'll get a list total results per value.
+If you selected "Results within Column" then you'll get a list of total results per value.
 You can click on these values to add them to your search items.

 ![FP_w_Search_Criteria](https://github.com/scionsamurai/Pandas-tkinter-excel/blob/Test/pics/FP_w_Search_Criteria.png)